 Can I use frozen salmon?

-Yes, thaw completely and pat dry before baking to avoid excess moisture.
+Yes, thaw completely in the refrigerator and pat dry before baking to avoid excess moisture.
+Properly defrosted fillets bake just as tender as fresh.

 What herbs work best with salmon?